Using Render with Coding Agents

 Jules integration

-Jules by Google Labs is an autonomous coding agent that provides a managed integration with Render.
+Jules by Google Labs provides a managed integration with Render.
 Whenever you open a pull request in your service's repo, Jules can detect failures in your service's preview build and automatically push fixes to address them.

 Prerequisites